-Pass-Through domain processing is the default operating mode of SPAR doing L2 switching based on outer tag.
+Pass-through domain processing is the default operating mode for SPAR when performing L2 switching based on an outer tag.

-In this processing mode, each SPAR is identified by its unique VLAN domain ID.
-Packets are classified based on the SPAR domain ID (outer tag) and not the user-defined VLAN (inner tag).
+In pass-through processing mode, each SPAR is identified by its unique VLAN domain ID.
+Packets are classified based on the SPAR domain ID (outer tag).
 SPAR ports must be configured in tunnel mode.

-SPAR provides single or multiple VLAN connectivity through a single uplink port or LAG (static or LACP) without requiring VLAN definition within the SPAR domain.
+SPAR provides single or multiple VLAN connectivity through a single uplink port or LAG (static or LACP).
+VLAN definition within the SPAR domain is not required.

 Pass-through domain operates in Q-In-Q mode.
-Inside SPAR, different user-defined VLAN traffic is classified into single S-VLAN associated with the SPAR.
+Inside SPAR, different user-defined VLAN traffic is classified into single S-VLAN (service VLAN) associated with the SPAR.

 Although the uplink can be shared by multiple networks using the pass-through domain, SPAR will not be server-VLAN aware.
 Hence, multiple VLAN traffic will be mixed together in a single broadcast domain, that is, broadcast traffic on different VLANs from the upstream network will reach all servers attached to the SPAR pass-through domain.
 The servers drop the packets if they do not belong to the desired VLAN.
-The pass-through implementation uses ingress VLAN tagging, that is, TAGIPVID is enabled on all SPAR ports.
+The pass-through implementation uses ingress VLAN tagging, that is, tagpvid-ingress is enabled on all SPAR ports.